nflverse/nflreadr/cran-comments.md

 ## Reverse dependencies

-Checked all four CRAN reverse dependencies (ffsimulator, ffscrapr, nflfastR, nfl4th) and all package checks passed with no new problems.
+Checked all five CRAN reverse dependencies (ffsimulator, ffscrapr, nflfastR, nfl4th, nflplotR).
+All package checks passed with no new problems.